leon4rd/test/README.md

-## Why do birds fly south for the winter?
-Because it's too far to walk.
+## What’s the longest word in the dictionary?
+Smiles.
+Because there’s a mile between the two S’s.